.

 The King vs. Steph: NBA Finals Generating Worldwide Excitement

-For any American sports fanatic, a rematch of last season’s NBA Finals between Steph Curry’s record-breaking Golden State Warriors and LeBron “King” James and his royal court of Cleveland Cavaliers expected to be must-watch television this June.
-Despite the Warriors early domination in the series, thus far the 2016 NBA Finals have exceeded expectations in
+The King vs Steph NBA Finals Generating Worldwide Excitement For any American sports fanatic, a rematch of last season’s NBA Finals between Steph Curry’s record-breaking Golden State Warriors and LeBron James and his Cleveland Cavaliers was expected to be must-watch television this June.
+Despite the Warriors’ early domination in the series, the 2016 NBA Finals

 The King vs. Steph: NBA Finals Generating Worldwide Excitement Read More »